Skip to content

 • Content type (Text / Binary / Ping / Pong / Close)

-• Content (text string, [Binary: N bytes], or close code/reason)
+• Content (text string, decoded binary or [Binary: N bytes], or close code/reason)

 • Byte count